phpmyadmin/phpmyadmin/docs/config.rst

     :type: integer
     :default: 80

-    Show warning about incomplete translations on certain threshold.
+    Show a warning when a translation is below a certain percentage complete.

 .. config:option:: $cfg['SendErrorReports']